History of the nude in art: Vanguardism

 Woman Combing Her Hair (1915), by Alexander Archipenko, Israel Museum, Jerusalem.

 This movement was based on the deformation of reality through the destruction of the spatial perspective of Renaissance origin, organizing space according to a geometric grid, with simultaneous vision of objects, a range of cold and muted colors, and a new conception of the work of art, with the introduction of collage.
 Its main exponent was Pablo Picasso: of academic training (Female nude from back, 1899; Seated female nude, 1899), he went through several periods before ending up in Cubism, of which it is worth remembering for the theme of the nude his "pink period", of a classicism influenced by Ingres, with themes set in the world of the circus and the Impressionist toilette: Saltimbanquis (1904), Harlequin's Family (1905), Dutchess with a Coif (1905), Boy Leading a Horse (1905), Woman, Fernande Olivier (1905), Two Nudes (1906), The Harem (1906), The Two Brothers (1906), Nude Wringing Her Hair (1906), Nude with Joined Hands (1906).
-In 1907 he painted The Young Ladies of Avignon, which was a total break with traditional art, making a plea against conventional beauty, beauty based on rules and proportions.
-Already the chosen theme—a brothel—is symptomatic of protest, of rebellion, but also the treatment of the figures, deformed and reduced to simple geometric bodies (cube, cylinder), denotes his desire to demystify the classical concept of beauty.
-In this work Picasso shows a strong influence of African sculpture, with stylized forms and based on simple lines of geometric construction, with a more intuitive than realistic sense of the representation of the body, a style that evokes more the soul presence than the physical corporeality.
+In 1907, he painted The Young Ladies of Avignon, which was a total break with traditional art, making a plea against conventional beauty, beauty based on rules and proportions.
+Already, the chosen theme—a brothel—is symptomatic of protest and rebellion, but also of the treatment of the figures, deformed and reduced to simple geometric bodies (cube, cylinder), which denotes his desire to demystify the classical concept of beauty.
+In this work, Picasso shows a strong influence of African sculpture, with stylized forms and simple lines of geometric construction, a more intuitive than realistic sense of the body's representation, and a style that evokes the soul's presence more than physical corporeality.
 However, the dismemberment of the bodies is not random, but subject to laws of refraction, framed in sharp contours and concave planes taken from the spatiality of African art.

 Nude Woman Reading (1920), by Robert Delaunay, Bilbao Fine Arts Museum.